Zak Crawley out of Sri Lanka series as England call up Jordan Cox and Olly Stone

 England will be without injured opener Zak Crawley for the upcoming Test series with Sri Lanka and have called up uncapped Jordan Cox alongside Olly Stone.

-Lawrence has been included in several England squads but has not been played a Test since 2022.
-The 27-year-old moved from Essex to Surrey over the winter and has made an impressive start to the County Championship season, averaging 53.09 at a strike rate of 74.68 with two centuries and three fifties.
+Lawrence has been included in several England squads but has not played a Test since 2022.
+The 27-year-old has been in impressive form in Surrey’s middle order since his winter move from Essex, averaging 53.09 in the County Championship at a strike rate of 74.68 with two centuries and three fifties.

-Like Lawrence, the 23-year-old right-hander has been in excellent form since moving to Essex from Kent this year.
+Like Lawrence, the 23-year-old right-hander has been in excellent form this year following his move to Essex from Kent.
 He has scored 763 championship runs at an average of almost 70, with three hundreds and two fifties.

-Cox has been involved in the England set-up previously after joining the white-ball tour of Pakistan in the autumn of 2022 and will now be hoping to make his international bow against Sri Lanka.
+Cox has been involved in the England set-up previously after joining the white-ball tour of Pakistan in the autumn of 2022 and could now make his international bow against Sri Lanka.

 However, uncapped seamer Dillon Pennington, who was in the squad for the 3-0 series win over the West Indies but did not feature, joins Crawley on the sidelines after sustaining a hamstring injury while playing in The Hundred.